 This is an important first step, and completely based on personal style.
 There is no right or wrong way to choose a shape.
 It’s all based on personal taste.
 If you have multiple favorite shaped diamonds our highly trained Jeweler will walk you through a Custom Design process that will leave you with the perfect loose diamond for your jewelry!

 Cut refers to the angles and proportions a skilled craftsman creates in transforming a rough diamond into polished diamonds.
 Nature determines so much about a diamond, but it takes a master cutter to reveal the stone’s true brilliance, fire and ultimate beauty.

-Based on scientific formulas, a well-cut diamond will internally reflects light from one mirror like facet to another and disperse ..
+Based on scientific formulas, a well-cut diamond will internally reflect light from one mirror-like facet to another and disperse.

 The best color for a diamond is no color.
 Because it is the totally colorless diamond that acts as a prism, allowing light to pass effortlessly through the diamond and be transformed into rainbows of color.
 To give a woman the purest white diamond is to show your true colors as well.

 The color grading scale goes from totally colorless to light yellow.
 The differences between one grade and another are very subtle.